The Department has created this privacy statement to demonstrate its commitment to protecting personal privacy.

 If you choose to pay for a service or product using the secure credit card payment facility available at this site you will be asked to provide your credit card details, your name, a shipping address and your email address.
 These details are required so that we can ship your order and a tax invoice / receipt.

-The Department of Infrastructure and Regional Development will not make an attempt to identify users or their browsing activities.
+Department of Infrastructure, Transport, Cities and Regional Development will not make an attempt to identify users or their browsing activities.
 However, in the unlikely event of an investigation, a law enforcement agency or other government agency may exercise its legal authority to inspect our Internet Service Provider's logs.

 Any personal information you choose to provide will only be used for the purpose for which it was provided and will not be disclosed to other persons or organisations without your prior consent or if required by law.